Ajst0077/FuzzApps/binutils/README.md

 - programs in directory binutils-gdb-asan are compiled with gcc and g++ with sanitizer flag, which are used to verify crash
 - files in directory corpus are used as input of afl-fuzz
 - update-binutils.sh is a script which updates binutils-gdb from official repository and recompile binutils-gdb with afl compiler
-- update-binutils-address.sh does the same as above except that it works with binutils-gdb-address
+- update-binutils-address.sh does the same as above except that it works for binutils-gdb-address with gcc compiler